stolostron/acmqe-mcn-test/README.md

 - [X] Azure
 - [X] VMware
 - [X] ARO
+- [X] ROSA
 - [ ] OSP

 The user is able to define manually which platforms should be deployed and tested.
 Multiple platforms should be separated by a comma.

+**Note** - ARO and ROSA platform could not be created by ACM Hub Hive mechanism.
+Those platform should be created separately and imported into the Hub.
+After importing ARO/ROSA, a secret contains credentials for the cluster
+should be created and stored within a namespace of the cluster within a Hub.

 ## ACM Hub and Submariner versions
+**Note** - Each version supported within a relevant branch.
-Before deployment execution, switch to the relevant branch - release-2.6, release-2.7, etc...
+**Note** - Before deployment execution, switch to the relevant branch - release-2.6, release-2.7, etc...

 | ACM Hub                       | Submariner |
 |-------------------------------|------------|